vashneyakash/conversations.github.io/2022-06-06-Identify-Your-Interests.md

 8. ankhiyon ke jharokhon se
 9. Mai haha tu vaha

+### My career goals
+I want to continue in software engineering role.
+I like coding and automating stuff.
+I have a personal blogs site

 ### Good questions to ask
 - What qualities do you see in your better half?
 - Would you be confertable living with in-laws?